Protecting people and planet

 Our dedicated team of researchers and campaigners works across the globe, in some of the world’s toughest and most remote countries to shine an international spotlight on the environmental and human rights abuses that too often go under the radar.

-Founded by Steve Trent and Juliette Williams in the UK in 2000, EJF currently has 30 members of staff, with teams in Cote d'Ivoire, Germany, Ghana, Liberia, Sierra Leone, South Korea, Spain, Thailand and the UK; our programmes operate across the European Union, Asia and West Africa and as well as in the USA and at a global level.
+Founded by Steve Trent and Juliette Williams in the UK in 2000, EJF currently has 30 members of staff, with teams in Côte d'Ivoire, Germany, Ghana, Liberia, South Korea, Spain, Taiwan, Thailand and the UK.
+Our programmes operate across the European Union, Asia and West Africa and as well as in the USA and at a global level.

 The Environmental Justice Foundation Stichting´s (EJFS, CCI number 67896855) mission is to “Protect People and Planet”, with the same goals as EJF.
 EJFS’s address is Prinses Margrietplantsoen 33, WTC The Hague Business Center, third floor, 2595 AM, The Hague, the Netherlands.
 It can be contacted at firstname.lastname@example.org or at +44 (0) 207 239 3310.